cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-1/index.md

 ## Next up

 Want to get started with the main concepts of the Cosmos SDK?
-Go ahead and begin with a look at [Blockchain Technology and Cosmos](/academy/1-what-is-cosmos/1-blockchain-and-cosmos.md).
+Go ahead and begin with a look at [Blockchain Technology and the Interchain](/academy/1-what-is-cosmos/1-blockchain-and-cosmos.md).

 ## Developer Resources